Nematodirosis in Lambs

 - Check for Nematodirus forecasts on the NADIS website

-- Where Nematodirus is a known problem, prevent the lambs from grazing fields grazed by lambs or calves in the previous year
+- Where Nematodirus is a known problem, prevent lambs from grazing fields grazed by lambs or calves in the previous year

 - Base diagnosis on clinical sings and grazing management